taskctl/taskctl/README.md

 with yaml files.
 Wilson's automation based on four concepts:
 1. Execution contexts
 2. Tasks
-3. Pipelines that describe set of tasks to run
+3. Pipeline that describes set of tasks to run
-4. Optional watchers that listen for filesystem events and trigger tasks
+4. Optional watcher that listens for filesystem events and trigger tasks

 ## Warning
 Proof of concept, heavy work is in progress ;-)